Why It Exists

 PostgreSQL, Cassandra, DynamoDB

-DynamoDB — Fully managed NoSQL database with single-digit millisecond latency
+DynamoDB — AWS managed NoSQL database with single-digit millisecond reads at any scale

 Category: Databases